Torram/magic-docs/docs/Client-Development/Components/Cards/UpdateShopifyValuesForListButton.md

 ### UpdateShopifyValuesForListButton

-The function receives a listID string, and calls the hook _useUpdateShopifyValuesForList_, with the listID as parameter.
+The function receives a listID string, and calls the hook _useUpdateShopifyValuesForList_, with the listID as a parameter.
-Function returns a button that updates the quantities to the shopify inventory.
+The function returns a button that updates the quantities to the shopify inventory.

 ```tsx
 import ErrorIndicator from '../shared/ErrorIndicator';